Electronic and structural properties of RbCeX$_2$ (X$_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$): Discussion

 \section{Discussion}

 The evolution of the structural and magnetic properties across the RbCe$X_2$ series indicates that the large distortion of the CeO$_6$ octahedra in the oxide variant has a profound effect on the magnetic ground state.
 The mean-field antiferromagnetic coupling is nearly doubled relative to the other compounds in the series and the apparent local moment is diminished, suggestive of stronger quantum fluctuations in the oxide.
-The presence of enhanced quantum fluctuations is also reflected by the absence of an ordering transition in the low temperature susceptibility of the oxide, whereas low-temperature ordering manifests in every other $X_2$ variant.
+The low-temperature susceptibility of RbCeO$_2$ is remarkably similar to that reported in NaYbO$_2$,\cite{nyo_bordelon2019field} where an intrinsic quantum disordered ground state manifests.
+While empirically the persistence of the Curie-like feature in RbCeO$_2$ and the absence of a cusp denoting short-range correlations or moment freezing is analogous to that of NaYbO$_2$, further characterization is required to unambiguously determine the ground state properties of the new oxide RbCeO$_2$.

-The presence of a quantum disordered ground state in RbCeO$_2$ is notable due to its similarities with NaYbO$_2$, and to the best of our knowledge, RbCeO$_2$ is the first Ce-based member of the broader $A$Ce$X_2$ delafossite class whose moments do not order or freeze in its ground state.
-In this regard, the difference between KCeO$_2$ and RbCeO$_2$ is intriguing.
-Despite the near identical crystallographic parameters (and chemical similarity of K and Rb), KCeO$_2$ nevertheless orders below 300\,mK \cite{kco_bordelon2021magnetic}.
+The dramatic shift in properties between RbCeO$_2$ and the remainder of the RbCeX$_2$ compounds is striking.
+All non-oxide compounds exhibit broad features in their susceptibility at $\sim 0.6-0.8$~K. These features can be reasonably ascribed to either: 1) the onset of long-range order or 2) a build-up of short-range magnetic correlations, which seems to vary across the $A$Ce$X_2$ series.